• Skip to primary navigation

 • 💬 Comments

-Carne con Tomate- Meat with tomato is one of the most common recipes in any house in Andalusia and find it on the tapas list of almost all bars and taverns.
+Carne con Tomate- Meat with tomato is one of the most common recipes in any house in Andalusia and can also be found on the tapas list of almost all bars and taverns.

 You can also find this dish under the name of Spanish Beef Tomato Stew, Beef Tomato Stew, Spanish Pork And Tomato Stew, or Carne En Salsa, Carne En Salsa Roja, Carne Con Tomates, etc.